yushiyangk/dotfiles/README.md

 ./install_dotfiles.sh
 ```

-This will install the files currently in the `Unix` subdirectory, without pulling from any remote repository.
+This will install the files currently in the `Unix` subdirectory without pulling from any remote repository.

 ### Backups

-When installing a configuration file, if a file of the same name is already in your home directory, the original version of the file will be renamed to <code><var>filename</var>~</code> (i.e. a tilde will be added to the filename) as a backup.
+When installing a configuration file, if a file of the same name is already in your home directory, the original version of the file will be renamed to <code><var>filename</var>~</code> (i.e. a tilde will be appended to the filename) as a backup.

-If such a backed up file already exists, the existing backup will be untouched, and no new backup will be made.
+If such a backed up file already exists, the existing backup will not be touched, and no new backup will be made.
 This is intended to back up either default configuration files distributed with the operating system, or user-edited configuration files before they were added to the sync.

-Once configuration files have been added to the sync, backups of previous versions can easily be accessed through the git history (run `git log` to find the hash of the relevant commit, then run <code>git show <var>commit</var>:<var>file</var></code>).
+After configuration files have been added to the sync, backups of previous versions can easily be accessed through the git history (run `git log` to find the hash of the relevant commit, then run <code>git show <var>commit</var>:<var>file</var></code>).

 ### Custom configuration for a specific system